Houston Astros vs Chicago White Sox - August 13, 2019 Recap

+Three Astros releivers - Joe Biagini, Hector Rondon and Joe Smith - followed and allowed one run the rest of the way.

+Springer drove in the lone run for the Astros in the second game after connecting on the first pitch of the day then throwing out a runner at the plate from right field in the opener.

-CHICAGO (AP) Zack Greinke was close to the form the Houston Astros hoped for when they traded for the right-hander to create an imposing rotation.
+Greinke was close to the form the Astros hoped for when they traded for the right-hander to create an imposing rotation, including Cole.

 But he says he still needs to work on a few things.